 Functional Hemispherectomy - It is a procedure to remove the connecting nerves without removing the actual parts of the brain.
 The surgery is mainly for children.

 Eligibility For Epilepsy Surgery

-Epilepsy surgery is an option when the medications are not able to control the seizures.
+Epilepsy Surgery in Hyderabad is an option when the medications are not able to control the seizures.
 The surgery is applicable for those people who have:

 uncontrollable seizures or have adverse effects of the anti-seizure drugs.